TCB13/uSentry/README.md

 # 🛡️ uSentry - Identity & Access Management
-uSentry is a lightweight, self-hosted Identity and Access Management (IAM) and Single Sign-On (SSO) solution designed for homelab and small-scale environments.
+uSentry is a lightweight, self-hosted Identity and Access Management (IAM) and Single Sign-On (SSO) solution designed for homelabs and small-scale environments.

 **⚡ A single PHP file. < 400 lines of code.
 No database.
 No background processes.
 No cloud.
 Just works. ⚡**